SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 ~~~
 {: .language-python}

-Well, it just so happens that this data structure is almost exactly a **JSON** file.
+Well, it just so happens that this data structure is almost exactly the same as a **JSON** file.
-JavaScript Object Notation (JSON) is a very common format for handling config files and other complex data structures, which has libraries for processing it in almost all programming languages.
+JavaScript Object Notation (JSON) is a very common format for handling config files and other complex data structures, since it has libraries for processing it in almost all programming languages.

-In Python the `json` library is part of the standard library, so we don't need to worry about installing anything extra.
+In Python the `json` module is part of the standard library, so we don't need to worry about installing anything extra.

 Unfortunately we don't have time to cover this properly, but as usual, the Python documentation is a useful resource.
 See [JSON library](https://docs.python.org/3.7/library/json.html).